KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### Recovery Driving

-I then simulated the car recovering from the left side and right sides of the road back to center so that the car would learn to steer if it drifts off to the left or the right.
+I then simulated the car recovering from the left side and right side of the road back to center so that the car would learn to steer if it drifts off to the left or the right.
 Following the lecture "Using Multiple Cameras" I exchanged the center camera image with the left (respectively right) camera image and adapted the steering angle in order to steer more to the right (respectively left).

-These images show what a recovery looks like starting from the left using a steering angle of 0.2°:
+These images show what a recovery looks like starting from the left using a steering angle of 0.2° clockwise:

 ![left camera](examples/left_2016_12_01_13_31_15_308.jpg)

-or starting from the right using a steering angle of -0.2°:
+or starting from the right using a steering angle of 0.2° counterclockwise:

 ![right camera](examples/right_2016_12_01_13_31_15_308.jpg)